Skip to main content

 by Ruth Ozeki - Fiction

-In Ruth Ozeki’s new novel, a writer named Ruth discovers on a British Columbia beach a bag that contains the diary of Nao, a 16-year-old Japanese girl.
-The diary begins as Nao’s attempt to tell the story of her 104-year-old great-grandmother but becomes instead a chronicle of Nao’s feelings of ostracism among family and schoolmates.
-This challenging book combines Japanese mythology, quantum physics and the 2011 tsunami into a meditation on the vagaries of fate.
+A writer named Ruth discovers on a British Columbia beach a bag that contains the diary of Nao, a 16-year-old Japanese girl.
+The diary begins as Nao’s attempt to tell the story of her 104-year-old great-grandmother becomes instead a chronicle of Nao’s feelings of ostracism among family and schoolmates.
+This challenging novel combines Japanese mythology, quantum physics and the 2011 tsunami into a meditation on the vagaries of fate.